copsTvFan/cops-episode-guide/guide.md

 **Stun Gun Special Edition**

-- (Pierce County WA -- 10:02 PM Street Patrol) An officer uses a stun gun when a drunken driver picks a fight; an officer disarms a suspect.
+- (Pierce County, WA -- 10:02 PM Street Patrol) An officer uses a stun gun when a drunken driver picks a fight; an officer disarms a suspect.
 - Miami, FL
 - Pomona, CA